You are here

 - Urgent and emergency care

-Phases 2-5 will include a deep dive on inequalities with a focus on the Black and minority ethnic (BAME) population.
+Phases 2-5 will include a deep dive on inequalities with a focus on different ethnic groups.

 Phase one: Care for older people

 The first phase looked to understand how care providers have collaborated to improve care for older people, who are most at risk of COVID-19.

 - Devon STP